OS2borgerPC/os2borgerpc-kiosk-image/README.rst

 ===============================

-This folder contains the source code for building a modified Ubuntu Kiosk/Server image (.iso file) for connection kiosk installations to the OS2borgerPC admin system.
+This folder contains the source code for building a modified Ubuntu Kiosk/Server image (.iso file) for connecting kiosk installations to the OS2borgerPC admin system.

 This work was commissioned by Aarhus Kommune for their OS2display